 These are my musings on the topic of showing versus telling.
 I tend not to use just showing or just telling, as I like to expand my writing practice by using every tool I can get my hands on.

 Try it for yourself, and see how it goes!
 Happy writing!

 Rachel Sandell is a writer and editor from Washington State, where rainy days necessitate long books, hot chocolate, and plenty of magic.
 Though she specializes in speculative fiction and harbors a love for the dark and enchanting, she also dabbles in poetry and is the archive project coordinator for Fireweed: Poetry of Oregon.
-She is an MFA student at the Rainier Writing Workshop, and her short stories have appeared in SORTES magazine, Night Picnic Press, and Leading Edge magazine.
+She is an MFA graduate from the Rainier Writing Workshop, and her short stories have appeared in SORTES magazine, Night Picnic Press, and Leading Edge magazine.

 View all posts by Rachel Sandell